 Having grown up in Massachusetts and attended Philadelphia College of Textiles and Science (now known as Thomas Jefferson University), moving to California was a big change for Diane, but one she has embraced and enjoyed for many years.
-She is married with four grown children of her own, and now has a bonus foster child who has become a permanent member of her family.
+She is married with four grown children.
 She absolutely does not miss the winter weather of Massachusetts, but still enjoys visiting family there when she can.
 You will sometimes hear that Boston accent sneak in after these visits.

-Diane is excited to join the team at College Advising Prep and looks forward to supporting their mission of providing individualized academic support to each student.
+At College Advising Prep, Diane works closely with external partners and clients.
+She is an essential part of the organization’s leadership team.
+She looks forward to supporting the organizational mission of providing individualized academic support to each student.

 In her free time, she enjoys reading, gardening, long walks, costuming and quilting.